A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Uncertainty in unobserved interactions

 where \(g\) is the probability that an interaction is unobserved when the latent score indicates an interaction should exist.
 If \(g\) is large and close to 1, it is likely that many of the unobserved interactions could or should exist.
 Introducing \(g\) to the model affects all parameter estimates and the notion of \(\Z\).
 Therefore, the posterior predictive distribution is now considered for both cases.
 For the case of a documented association, the probability of an interaction is defined in \eqref{eq:full-model}, and for the case of no documentation the same probability is weighted by \(g\) as shown in detail in \eqref{eq:CondSampleS}.

 Here we implicitly assume that \(g\) is common to all pairs of interactions.
 It is possible to assign a different parameter to groups of interactions.
-Nonetheless, judging by the model performance, we favoured simplicity.
+Nonetheless, by the principle of parsimony, we favoured simplicity.
 This kind of construction has been used earlier by \textcite{WeirPett2000} when modelling spatial distributions to account for uncertainty in regions with unobserved statistics, and later by \textcite{jiang2011network} in modelling uncertainty in protein functions.